-Last month, two videos surfaced on the Internet of a man claiming to be Amiri, in which he said he had escaped from U.S. agents and was hiding in Virginia.
+(CNN) -- Two videos surfaced Wednesday of a man claiming to be missing Iranian nuclear scientist Shahram Amiri, in which he says he has escaped from U.S. agents and is in hiding in Virginia.

-That was the third time that videos allegedly showing Amiri had been circulated on the Internet.
+This is the third time that videos allegedly showing Amiri have been circulated on the internet.

 In one, he said he had been kidnapped by U.S. agents.
 Another contradicted that claim and said he was living freely and studying in Arizona.

-In one of the videos posted June 30 on YouTube and dated June 14, the man again said that he was brought against his will to the United States and fears he will be discovered and re-arrested.
+In one of the videos posted on YouTube Wednesday and dated June 14, the man again says that he was brought against his will to the United States and fears he will be discovered and re-arrested.

 "I am Shahram Amiri, the son of the Islamic Republic of Iran, who with God's help succeeded in running away from the U.S. security agents in the state of Virginia.
 I am [temporarily] at a safe place and I am trying to do this video but it is quite possible that I may shortly be again arrested by American security agents."